SmrutiDesai1812/Global-Superstore-Business-Performance-Analysis/README.md

 ## 📈 Year-over-Year Sales Growth

-The business experienced the following year-over-year sales growth:
+The business experienced:

-* **2015:** -2.83%
+* **-2.83% sales growth in 2015**
-* **2016:** 29.47%
+* **29.47% sales growth in 2016**
-* **2017:** 20.36%
+* **20.36% sales growth in 2017**

-The strong growth in **2016 and 2017** indicates significant improvement in overall business performance during the later years of the analysis period.
+This indicates strong business growth during the later years of the analysis period.

 ---

 ## 📆 Monthly Sales & Profit Trends

-Monthly sales and profitability fluctuated significantly throughout the analysis period.
+Monthly sales and profitability fluctuated significantly over time.

 * Monthly profit margins ranged from **-18.05% to 27.21%**.
 * The highest monthly sales were recorded in **November 2017 at $118.45K**.
-* Negative monthly profit was observed in **July 2014** and **January 2015**.
+* Negative monthly profit was observed during **July 2014 and January 2015**.

-This highlights the importance of analysing monthly profitability rather than relying only on annual performance.
+These fluctuations highlight the importance of monitoring profitability trends over time rather than focusing only on total sales.

 ---